Utility Helpline Brokerage Services

 (Gas) a client using 100,000 kwh would spend £3300 on gas per annum based on the example above.
 We would therefore receive £300 commission per annum.
 This commission/margin allows us to continue to offer services and include the complete care package.

 We operate a strict policy to recommend suppliers based on price, service and suitability to our client’s needs.
 We work with a select panel of the UK’s leading business energy suppliers.
-This gives us access to the majority of the uk's business energy suppliers’ prices (November 2020), which allows us to be highly competitive and offer a full range of services to suit any business’s needs.
+This gives us access to 34 plus of the uk's business energy suppliers’ prices (November 2021), which allows us to be highly competitive and offer a full range of services to suit any business’s needs.

 At Utility Helpline, we believe in giving our customers a first class personal service.
 If however, there’s an issue you need to bring to our attention or you would like to make a complaint, please let us know by following the steps below.

 - Complaints can be made over the phone or by email or letter.
 We’ll always do our best to sort your problem out straight away (within 24 hours).